History of military logistics: Second World War

 Between September and November 1944, the American forces in the European Theater of Operations (ETO) were beset by severe difficulties with port discharge capacity and inland transportation infrastructure that only eased with the opening of the port of Antwerp in November.
 The Germans strongly defended the ports and destroyed their facilities.
 The shipping crisis in Europe escalated into a global one.
 The Allied merchant fleet was still growing at a rate of 500,000 DWton per month, but the number of ships available for loading at US ports was shrinking due to the retention of vessels by the theatres.
 This represented 7,000,000 DWton of shipping, which was about 30 percent of the total Allied-controlled tonnage.
 When ships failed to return from overseas on time, supplies piled up at the ports, depots and railway sidings in the United States.

 Another wartime development was air transport, which provided an alternative to land and sea transport, but with limited tonnage and at high cost.
 The Germans used air transport to reinforce Tunisia after the Allies landed in North West Africa.
 Soon after the Germans attempted to supply the surrounded Sixth Army during the Battle of Stalingrad, but failed due to insufficient aircraft to fulfil the mission.
-The Allies were more successful; in the Burma Campaign, aircraft supplied the Chindits and the cut off Allied units in the Battle of Imphal.
+The Allies were more successful; in the Burma Campaign, airdrops supplied the Chindits and cut off Allied units in the Battle of Kohima.
 An airlift over "the Hump" was used to resupply the Chinese war effort.
-After the war the 1948 Berlin Air Lift was successful in supplying the whole non-Soviet half of the city.
+After the war the 1948 Berlin Airlift was successful in supplying the whole non-Soviet half of the city.

 Long distances dominated the Pacific War.
 For the attack on Pearl Harbor, the Japanese used oilers to refuel the attacking fleet at sea en route.
 The ability of the Japanese navy to conduct refuelling and replenishment at sea allowed it to conduct wide-ranging operations in the Pacific and Indian Oceans in the first months of 1942.
 In 1944, the United States Navy created service squadrons of support ships to enable the Pacific Fleet to remain at sea longer and support fast-paced operations against a succession of Japanese-held islands.